Vectorized Hankel Lift: A Convex Approach for Blind Super-Resolution of Point Sources: Vectorized Hankel Lift and Frequency Retrieval

-Assumption \ref{assumption 1} is introduced in \cite{candes2011probabilistic} in the context of compressed sensing and this assumption is also made in \cite{chi2016guaranteed,yang2016super,li2019atomic} for the blind super-resolution problem.
-If $F$ has mean zero, the isotropy condition states that the entries of $\vb$ have unit variance and are uncorrelated, which implies $\mu_0\geq 1$ in the incoherence property.
-The lower bound $\mu_0=1$ is achievable by several examples, for instance, when the components of $\vb$ are Rademacher random variables taking the values $\pm 1$ with equal probablity or $\vb$ is uniformly sampled from the rows of a Discrete Fourier Transform (DFT) matrix.
+\end{itemize} \end{assumption} } \msh{}{The first two conditions (\ref{eq: isotropy}) and (\ref{eq: incoherence b}) in Assumption \ref{assumption 1} are first introduced in \cite{candes2011probabilistic} in the context of compressed sensing and these two properties are also made in \cite{chi2016guaranteed,yang2016super,li2019atomic} for the blind super-resolution problem.} If $F$ has mean zero, the isotropy condition states that the entries of $\vb$ have unit variance and are uncorrelated, which implies $\mu_0\geq 1$ in the incoherence property.
+The lower bound $\mu_0=1$ is achievable by several examples, for instance, when the components of $\vb$ are Rademacher random variables taking the values $\pm 1$ with equal probability or $\vb$ is uniformly sampled from the rows of a Discrete Fourier Transform (DFT) matrix. \msh{}{In addition to (\ref{eq: isotropy}) and (\ref{eq: incoherence b}), we also need (\ref{eq: lower bound b}) to establish our main result.
+However, we would like to point out that (\ref{eq: lower bound b}) is not a stringent condition, but holds (either trivially or with high probability) by many common random ensembles. \begin{itemize} \item If the components of $\vb$ are Rademacher random variables or $\vb$ is uniformly sampled from the rows of a DFT matrix, it is trivial that for any fixed $j\in[n]$, $\vecnorm{\vb_j}{2}^2 = s\geq 1$. \item Suppose the components of $\vb$ are independently and identically sampled from a distribution with mean zero and unit variance, such as the uniform distribution on the interval $[-\sqrt{3},\sqrt{3}]$.
+In such case, we can apply the bounded difference inequality to show that (\ref{eq: lower bound b}) holds with high probability, see Lemma~\ref{lem: bounded difference ineqaulity}. \end{itemize} }

 \begin{assumption} There exists a constant $\mu_1>0$ such that

 where $\mE_L$ and $\mE_R$ are given in \eqref{eq: Eleft} and \eqref{eq: right} and $\sigma_{\min}(\cdot)$ denotes the smallest singular value of a matrix. \end{assumption}